Anusha946-ui/IBM-Cloud-Project/README.md

 🧠 Fitness Buddy – Agentic AI Wellness Assistant
 IBM Cloud Project (No-Code)

-📌 Project Summary
+📌 Project Summary:
 Fitness Buddy is a no-code virtual assistant developed on IBM Watson Assistant using the agentic AI (instruction-driven) framework.
 It is designed to offer personalized fitness, wellness, and nutrition suggestions to users in a conversational format.
 The solution was built without traditional coding or dialog scripting—only by configuring instructions that guide the agent’s behavior, leveraging IBM’s newest no-code architecture.

-🧰 Tools & Technologies
+🧰 Tools & Technologies:
 IBM Watson Assistant (Instruction-Based Agent setup)

 IBM Cloud

 IBM Deployment Space

-🧭 Development Workflow
+🧭 Development Workflow:
 1. Sign In to IBM Cloud
 Go to: https://cloud.ibm.com/